floating-ui/floating-ui/README.md

 });
 ```

+### Writing your own modifiers

+Popper.js is based on a "plugin-like" architecture, most of the features of it are fully encapsulated "modifiers".
+A modifier is a function that is called each time Popper.js needs to compute the position of the popper.
+For this reason, modifiers should be very performant to avoid bottlenecks.

+To learn how to create a modifier, [read the modifiers documentaton](docs/_includes/popper-documentation.md#modifiers--object)

 ### React, Vue.js, AngularJS, Ember.js (etc...) integration

 Integrate 3rd party libraries in React or other libraries can be a pain because